jboss-developer/jboss-eap-quickstarts/inter-app/README.md

         mvn package jboss-as:undeploy

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

+* Deploy the shared project first.
+To deploy the shared project, right-click on the `jboss-inter-app-shared` project and choose `Run As` --> `Run on Server`.
+* To deploy the appA WAR, right-click on the `jboss-inter-app-A` project and choose `Run As` --> `Run on Server`.
+A browser window appears that accesses the running application.
+* To deploy the appB WAR, right-click on the `jboss-inter-app-A` project and choose `Run As` --> `Run on Server`.
+A browser window appears that accesses the running application.

 Debug the Application
 ------------------------------------